US intelligence shows China increasing equipment sales to Russia to support Ukraine war effort - ExBulletin

 US intelligence shows China increasing equipment sales to Russia to support Ukraine war effort

-WASHINGTON China has increased its sales to Russia of machine tools, microelectronics and other technologies that Moscow in turn uses to produce missiles, tanks, planes and other weapons for use in his war against Ukraineaccording to an American assessment.
+WASHINGTON China has increased its sales to Russia of machine tools, microelectronics and other technologies that Moscow in turn uses to produce missiles, tanks, planes and other weapons for its war against Ukraine, according to an American assessment.

 Two senior Biden administration officials, who discussed the sensitive findings Friday on condition of anonymity, said that in 2023, about 90% of Russian microelectronics came from China, which Russia has used to make missiles, tanks and planes.
 Nearly 70% of Russian machine tool imports, or around $900 million in the last quarter of 2023, came from China.